HL7/davinci-atr/input/pagecontent/spec.md

 * Producers SHALL set ```Group.member.extension.ext-changeType = dropped``` when the member is no longer attributed.

-* Producers SHALL set  ``Group.member.extension.ext-changeType = new``` when a member is added to the attribution list for the first time.
+* Producers SHALL set  ``Group.member.extension.ext-changeType = new``` when a member is added to the Member Attribution List for the first time.

-* Producers SHOULD set  ``Group.member.extension.ext-changeType = changed``` when a members information has changed.
+* Producers SHOULD set  ``Group.member.extension.ext-changeType = changed``` when a member's information has changed.

-* Producers SHOULD set  ``Group.member.extension.ext-changeType = nochange``` when a members information has not changed from the previous version of the attribution list.
+* Producers SHOULD set  ``Group.member.extension.ext-changeType = nochange``` when a member's information has not changed from the previous version of the Member Attribution List.

 #### Security and Privacy considerations on Identifiers

 * Producers SHOULD exchange Provider NPI and TIN only as needed and when the NPIs and TINs belong to providers associated with the receiving organization.

-* Consumers SHOULD NOT be sharing the NPI and TIN information amongst providers unless required for transactions related to Payments, Treatment and Operations (PTO).
+* Consumers SHOULD NOT be sharing the NPI and TIN information amongst providers unless required for transactions related to Payment, Treatment and Operations (PTO).

 ### Member Attribution List Exchange Interactions Details and APIs